redbubble/rb-graphql-template/README.md

 * [finch-sangria](https://github.com/redbubble/finch-sangria) - A simple wrapper for using Sangria from within Finch;
 * [finagle-hawk](https://github.com/redbubble/finagle-hawk) - HTTP Holder-Of-Key Authentication Scheme for Finagle.

+## Architecture

+The architecture of the app is essentially composed vertically, representing a request's flow through the system.
+Each layer basically only talks to its adjacent layers.

+For simplicity of the template (i.e. you may not really do this), the top-level packages are grouped into their functional areas, and are as follows:

+* `api` - The HTTP API that we expose to clients.
+Decodes incoming JSON GraphQL queries & sends them to be executed.
+Also handles caching at a query-level.
+* `graphql` - The data that is exposed, via GraphQL to a client.
+Basically these should only do marshalling to & from GraphQL to a service.
+* `services` - High level business logic; compose fetches to produce a result & also run the fetches.
+Usually expose a cleaner API than the underlying backend or fetcher.
+* `fetch` - Understand how to fetch data from backend datasources.
+Includes lower level caching of fetched data.
+* `backends` - Clients for talking to backend or downstream services.
+Expose an API that directly mirrors the backend they talk to.
+* `util` - Any other code that doesn't fall neatly into one of the above functional buckets.

 # API